-Additionally, within $\Lambda$CDM, the parameter $S_8\equiv \sigma_8(\Omega_m/0.3)^{0.5}$, where $\sigma_8$ is the root-mean-squared of matter fluctuations on a $8 h^{-1}$Mpc scale and $\Omega_m$ the (fractional) matter density today, inferred from CMB is about $2-3\sigma$ larger than that deduced from weak lensing surveys such as the CFHTLenS \cite{Heymans:2012gg}, KiDS-1000 \cite{Heymans:2020gsg}, DESY3 \cite{DES:2021wwk} as well as from {\em Planck} SZ cluster abundances \cite{Planck:2018vyg, Planck:2015lwi} and SPT \cite{SPT:2018njh}.
-Additionally, the measurements of $S_8$ on large-scales with galaxy clustering from BOSS full shape data that have been reported, also indicate a value that is on a low-side, although not at an important significant level due to large error bars ($\sim 2\sigma$) \cite{Zhang:2021yna,Philcox:2021kcw}.~\footnote{Note that however these $S_8$ measurements might be affected by prior volume effects, as shown and quantified in~\cite{DAmico:2022osl}.
-Once those accounted, BOSS full-shape results and \Planck{} are brought to good agreement (see also~\cite{Amon:2022azi}).} It is yet to be understood whether the $S_8$ tension is due to systematic effects \cite{Amon:2022ycy}, non-linear modelling including the effect of baryons at very small scales \cite{Amon:2022azi}, or physics beyond $\Lambda$CDM.
+Additionally, within $\Lambda$CDM, the parameter $S_8\equiv \sigma_8(\Omega_m/0.3)^{0.5}$, where $\sigma_8$ is the root mean square of matter fluctuations on an $8 h^{-1}$Mpc scale and $\Omega_m$ the (fractional) matter density today, inferred from CMB is about $2-3\sigma$ larger than that deduced from weak lensing surveys such as the CFHTLenS \cite{Heymans:2012gg}, KiDS-1000 \cite{Heymans:2020gsg}, DESY3 \cite{DES:2021wwk}, as well as from {\em Planck} Sunyaev-Zeldovich cluster abundances \cite{Planck:2018vyg, Planck:2015lwi} and SPT \cite{SPT:2018njh}.
+Additionally, the measurements of $S_8$ on large scales with galaxy clustering from BOSS full-shape data that have been reported also indicate a value that is on a low side, although not at an important significant level due to large error bars ($\sim 2\sigma$) \cite{Zhang:2021yna,Philcox:2021kcw}.~\footnote{Note that, however, these $S_8$ measurements might be affected by prior volume effects, as shown and quantified in~\cite{DAmico:2022osl}.
+Once those are accounted for, BOSS full-shape results and \Planck{} are brought to good agreement (see also~\cite{Amon:2022azi}).} It is yet to be understood whether the $S_8$ tension is due to systematic effects \cite{Amon:2022ycy}, nonlinear modeling including the effect of baryons at very small scales \cite{Amon:2022azi}, or physics beyond $\Lambda$CDM.